On the upper bound of wavefront sets of representations of p-adic groups: Main results

-Next, for pure inner forms of classical groups $G(V)$, the wavefront sets of (essentially) anti-discrete series representations are not known, and it may not even be a singleton (\cite{Tsa22}).
-However, with the same strategy for $\GL_m(A)$, we are able to reduce Conjecture \ref{conj bound of WF} for $G(V)$ to anti-discrete series representations of groups of the same type.
+For pure inner forms of classical groups $G(V)$, we could still try the same strategy as for $\GL_m(A)$.
+However, the wavefront sets of (essentially) anti-discrete series representations in Step 1 are not known, and it may not even be a singleton (\cite{Tsa24}).
+Nevertheless, the argument in Step 2 still allows us to reduce Conjecture \ref{conj bound of WF} for $G(V)$ to anti-discrete series representations of groups of the same type.

 Let us introduce some notation to shorten the statement.
 Write $V=V_{an,\mathfrak{r}}$.
 Let

 We consider the collection of statements

 where $\ast \in \{\emptyset, A, \widehat{temp}, \widehat{2}\}$.
 Here $\Xi_{\emptyset}$ is understood as $\Xi$.